Cardinals vs. Reds Player Props Betting Odds

 India Stats

-- India has 14 doubles, three home runs, 23 walks and 18 RBI (51 total hits).
-He's also stolen eight bases.
+- India has 14 doubles, three home runs, 24 walks and 18 RBI (53 total hits).
+He has stolen eight bases.

 India Recent Games